ShamanDBI/shaman-core/docs/index.md

     1. Framework will figure the different tricks used by the process to bypass anti-debugging mitigaations.
     1. Trace ptrace related system calls and block them
 1. Support in Multi-threaded Environment
-1. Support for all the above feature in Micrcontrollers.
+1. Support for all the above feature in Micro-Controllers.
+1. Crash Analysis for Fuzzing.

 ## Quick Usage Guide